On the Impossible Safety of Large AI Models: Four features of LAIM training

-This makes accurately learning a distribution of texts much more dangerous.
-On one hand, the model would be able to map users' names to what they write, which is a major privacy concern.
-On the other hand, it would then be easier for malicious users to be hardly discernible from most other genuine users, while providing very dangerous texts to replicate.
+This heterogeneity highlights an critical disagreement between users over which parameters should be learned for a given language model.
+While some users would prefer to complete the sentence ``the greatest of all time tennis player is'' by ``Roger Federer'', others would prefer to complete it by ``Serana Williams'', or by ``Rafael Nadal''.
+This makes accurately learning a distribution of texts, and of user-generated content in general, much more challenging.
+Intuitively, on one hand, the model would be able to map users' names to what they write, say or show in a video, which is a major privacy concern.
+On the other hand, it would then be easier for malicious users to be hardly discernible from most other genuine users, while providing very dangerous content to replicate\footnote{This is in sharp contrast with more standard application for image classification and language emotion classification tasks, where different users usually label a single image or text similarly.}.
+Similarly, training algorithms to replicate users' pictures invades privacy, and enables malicious users to bias the trained models.